What Are ETA and ETIAS, Europe’s New Visa-Waiver Programs?

 Which countries will require ETIAS registration?

-ETIAS registration will be required throughout most of Europe (including Iceland), but not the United Kingdom, Republic of Ireland, nor some countries on Europe's eastern edge (e.g. Bosnia-Herzegovina, Albania, Macedonia, or Serbia).
+ETIAS registration will be required throughout most of Europe (including Iceland and Cyprus), but not the Republic of Ireland, the United Kingdom (as it requires an ETA instead), nor some countries on Europe's eastern edge (e.g. Bosnia-Herzegovina, Albania, Macedonia, or Serbia).
+You do not need to apply for the ETIAS for a layover alone, as long as you remain within the airport's security area.

-With ETIAS, its member nations hope to improve their border security while speeding up passport checks at entry points.
+The UK and the ETIAS's member nations hope to improve their border security while speeding up passport checks at entry points.
 It follows on the heels of similar measures already enacted by other countries popular with travelers, such as Australia and New Zealand's "electronic travel authority" programs.
 Indeed, the US has been requiring visa-exempt visitors to register before arrival since 2009 (through the Department of Homeland Security's Electronic System for Travel Authorization, a.k.a.
 ESTA).
-Europe's ETIAS appears to be closely modeled after ESTA, effectively requiring the same of American visitors to Europe that the US requires of Europeans.
+The ETA and ETIAS programs appear to be closely modeled after ESTA, effectively requiring the same of American visitors to Europe that the US requires of Europeans.

 How will this affect European travel in 2025?

-Fortunately, ETIAS presents just one more small, manageable step to take before traveling to Europe — nothing akin to the hassle of getting or renewing a passport.
-If you're reading this, you've already leaped the only significant hurdle: simply being aware that the requirement is soon to kick in.
+Fortunately, ETA and ETIAS are both easily managed formalities — nothing akin to the hassle of getting or renewing a passport.
+If you're reading this, you've already leaped the only significant hurdle: simply being aware that the requirements are soon to kick in.

 Each country in Europe is now also setting up its own automated "entry/exit system," though not necessarily all at the same pace.
 Upon arrival from outside Europe, you may see, in the place of border-guard booths, kiosks for scanning your passport and biometric data (facial image and fingerprints).
 For a while, however, many entry points will still be staffed by human border officials.
 But over time, the interminable-feeling lines for passport control that have long frustrated international travelers may become a thing of the past.